Actions¶

 functions attach the specified file so that publisher

 plugins can process them.
-They have mandatory path
+They have a mandatory path

 input and